How Can You Survive a Nuclear Attack?

 A lot of what goes into preparing to survive a nuclear attack is the same as prepping for any other disaster.

 Everything starts by planning ahead.
 If you’re already of a preparedness mindset, then you’re most likely well on your way.
 If you aren’t already getting prepared, it’s never too late!
-Taking action today could save you and your family in the event of a nuclear attack.
+Taking action today could save you and your family in the event of a nuclear attack or even a full scale nuclear war.

 Your plan will mostly revolve around the storage of food, water, medical supplies, etc. These will allow you to spend several days indoors and sealed up away from the radiation outside.